motyapa/Github/README.md

 -Coursera Machine Learning : Self-explanatory.
 Code in Matlab.
 Before each project is a pdf that highlights which files I edited & which ones were given.
 (Post graduation)

 -Data Structres & Algorithms : UW CSE 373 course.
 In it are the projects we worked on.
+All of these projects were done as duo projects with the same partner throughout the quarter.
+Some of them even built on each other.
+For instance, one project was implementing a HashTable & a DoubleLinkedList that we would use in future projects.
 (Final year of University)

 -Independent Projects: Stuff I did in my spare time.
 (Post graduation)